 What is a fracture test?

-Fracture toughness test is one of the most important mechanical tests aimed at understanding a material’s ability to withstand crack propagation, thereby influencing its fracture resistance, a cornerstone of material characterization.
+Fracture toughness test is one of the most important mechanical tests aimed at understanding a material’s ability to withstand crack growth, which is a key aspect of fracture mechanics and influences the material’s overall fracture resistance, an essential component of material characterization.

-This comprehensive guide explores fracture toughness testing in detail, elucidating its significance, methodologies, standards, advantages, and proper testing machines.
+This comprehensive guide explores fracture toughness testing in the context of fracture mechanics, elucidating its significance, methodologies, standards, advantages, and proper testing machines.

 What does fracture test measure?